Arcserve ShadowXafe With Wasabi

 The section below outlines how to configure Wasabi's Immutable object lock feature for ShadowXafe backups.
 To protect the backups from ransomware events, this implementation utilizes the object lock capabilities offered by Wasabi, which means the Compliance mode setting and the required retention periods will be set ONLY on Wasabi.

-37. Create an object lock enabled bucket.
-For more information click here
+33. Create an object lock-enabled bucket.
+For more information click here.

-39. Login to the Onesystem.
-Follow steps in for Configuring Wasabi as a Storage (above) to add the object-locked enabled bucket as a storage target.
+35. Log in to the Onesystem.
+Follow the steps in Configuring Wasabi as a Storage (above) to add the object-locked enabled bucket as a storage target.

 OL-ret.png